-Big Duck Tours are a great way to experience the marine life around Victor Harbor.
+Big Duck Tours are a great way to experience the marine life around Victor Harbor and Wirrina Cove.
 You might encounter seals, sea lions and dolphins.
 The coastal landscape is spectacular too.

-There is a 45 minute Seal Island Tour or the 90 minute Southern Ocean Adventure.
-We have done the 90 minute tour a couple of times and both trips were great.
-Even though it was the same tour, we had different experiences each time.
+There is a 45 minute Seal Island Tour or the 90 minute Southern Ocean Adventure that leaves from Victor Harbor.
+The 60 minute Sea Wirrina Tour departs from the Wirrina Cove Marina .
+We have done the Souther Ocean Adventure three times and the Sea Wirrina tour once.
+They were all a lot of fun, we had different experiences each time.
 That is the thing about wildlife tours – you never know what you are going to get.

 The Big Duck Tours Boat

-Part of the fun of the Big Duck Boat Tours is the duck.
+Part of the fun of the Big Duck Boat Tours is the Big Duck.
 It’s a rigid inflatable boat that fairly races across the water.
 When the crew fire up the duck between stops, hang onto your hat!

 The Big Duck tour boat holds around 18 people.
 It was full both times we went out, but it didn’t feel crowded.
 Even when everyone is up out of their seat to watch a pod of dolphins, it didn’t feel cramped.